cookpad/Puree-Swift/README.md

 ```

 ### Swift PM
 The [Swift Package Manager](https://swift.org/package-manager/) is a tool for automating the distribution of Swift code and is integrated into the `swift` compiler.
-It is in early development, but Alamofire does support its use on supported platforms.
+It is in early development, but Puree-Swift does support its use on supported platforms.

-Once you have your Swift package set up, adding Alamofire as a dependency is as easy as adding it to the `dependencies` value of your `Package.swift`.
+Once you have your Swift package set up, adding Puree-Swift as a dependency is as easy as adding it to the `dependencies` value of your `Package.swift`.
 ```swift
 dependencies: [
     .package(url: "https://github.com/cookpad/Puree-Swift.git", from: "5.1.0")